ambar93/ParkingLot/README.md

 # Getting Started
 The following instructions will give detailed list of steps to execute the program on your machine.
 The given project takes two forms of input and based on the input given by the user, the program is either interactive or reads from a given file.
 Refer to Running section, to know how to run the project.
+Refer Project Structure Section to know how the project has been designed

 # Prerequistes
-To run the project on your local machine, you need to download the Zip folder or clone the project with the following command git clone https://github.com/ambar93/ParkingLot.git
+To run the project on your local machine, you need to download the Zip folder or clone the project with the following command.

+git clone https://github.com/ambar93/ParkingLot.git

 The following command will create a folder with following stucture in the directory where you cloned/unzipped the folder